iblancasa/kiali-tracing-tutorial/steps/02-deploying-workloads.md

 When we check the traces for the ingress gateway from the Jaeger UI, we will see something similar to this:
 ![Jaeger UI](./img/02-jaeger.png)

 As you can notice, the trace is not complete.
 Why?
 We can see spans related to the ingress gateway and the application 1.
 Where are the spans for services 2 and 3?
+If you check for traces related to the service 2, you will see that there are spans connecting 1 and 2 and others connecting 2 and 3.
+But nothing about connecting the ingress gateway, the service 1, service 2 and service 3.